Table of Contents

 The amount of universities to choose from is endless.
-In order to make your decision some things you should consider are the education quality, living cost, cost of studying, and of course, the best countries to study in Europe.
+In order to make your decision, you should consider the education quality, living cost, cost of studying, and of course, the best countries to study in Europe.
 The more research you do, the more confident and informed decision you will make.
 These are all factors that help make your decision on which country and university to study in.
 Studying abroad in one of the best countries in Europe can be a great experience filled with exciting adventures.
 So, make sure you choose the perfect country!

-1) Austria: Small, but significant
+Austria | Small, but significant